 I decided to design and print a simple mount to hold the ESC.
 It mounts with four M3x6mm nylon screws and a wire tie to hold the ESC.
 This print is sized for a 25mm wide ESC.

 To mount the FC I drilled out the existing mount holes to 2.3mm then tapped them to M3 and flooded the tapped holes with thin CA. This makes them more than strong enough for a set of rubber M3x6mm stand-offs.
+This mount worked for the APM Mini as well.

 For radio gear I am using my standard DragonLink V2 system.
 I have mounted the DL dipole inside the verticle stabilizer.
 The RX is mounted on a printed deck below the GPS mount.The printed part is glued in with contact cement but you could also use E6000 or UHU-POR.